Ryanf55/ardupilot_ros/README.md

 Please refer to this link for more information on [Common EKF Sources](https://ardupilot.org/copter/docs/common-ekf-sources.html>) as well as this guide on [GPS / Non-GPS Transitions](https://ardupilot.org/copter/docs/common-non-gps-to-gps.html).

+### 2. Joystick Controller

+First install the following package

+`colcon build`

+Then source the workspace,

+`source ./install/local_setup.bash`

+Then run the controller using,

+`ros2 run ardupilot_ros joy_controller`

+Now, using the keyboard keys you can control the drone.

 ## Contribution Guideline

 * Ensure the [pre-commit](https://github.com/pre-commit/pre-commit) hooks pass locally before creating your pull request by installing the hooks before committing.